jared-hughes/nuova/README.md

 ## Task 5: Fizz Buzz

+Usage: `echo -n '123' | ./nuova fizzbuzz`.

-Since Fizz Buzz only needs to go up to four digits numbers (10000 is buzz), it's reasonable to just store the digits in four separate memory locations instead of an aray.
+Since Fizz Buzz only needs to go up to four-digit numbers (10000 is buzz), it's reasonable to just store the digits in four separate memory locations instead of an aray.

-High level C-like psuedocode with GOTOs: (the full assembly is in sources/fizzbuzz.s)
+High-level C-like psuedocode with GOTOs: (the full assembly is in sources/fizzbuzz.s)

 ```c
 u32 a, b, c;